pffy/clockmath/README.md

 ### EXERCISE 35.2.1

-Calculate the duration of two times using a spreadsheet.
+Calculate the duration between two times using a spreadsheet.

+  + 5:00 AM; 7:00 PM
+  + 9 AM; 5 PM
+  + 3 AM; 12 PM

 ### EXERCISE 35.2.1 EXEMPLAR

-Duration is an important calculation for business, so most modern spreadsheets have built-in time functionality.
+Duration is an important calculation for business, so most modern spreadsheets have simple built-in time functionality.
+For your convenience, a lot of the computation is done in the background.

 ```visualbasic
 ="7:00PM"-"5:00AM"